yzprofile/ngx_http_dyups_module/README.md

 TODO:

-1. check every commands to make sure they are all ok before update upstream.
+1. check every commands to make sure they are all ok before update upstream. `done`

 2. support ip_hash and keepalive or other upstream module `done`